mitanshu7/mitanshu7.github.io/markdown/SSH_into_Android_with_Termux_and_Cloudflared.md

 ---
 # 1. Basic Identification
-title: "SSH into Your Android Phone Using Termux and Cloudflare Tunnels"
+title: "SSH into Android with Termux & Cloudflared"
 subtitle: "**Turn your Android device into a remotely accessible server**"
 author: "_Mitanshu Sukhwani_"
 date: "`2025-07-31`"